pymedphys/pymedphys/paper.md

 By creating and promoting an open-source repository, PyMedPhys aims to make the software solutions medical physicists have created easily accessible to others.
-PyMedPhys is currently being implemented around the world for a handful of applications.
+PyMedPhys is currently implemented around the world for a handful of applications.
 Of particular note is the gamma analysis module [@galic2020method; @pastor2021learning; @rodriguez2020new;
 @spezialetti2021using; @castle2022; @tsuneda2021plastic; @cronholm2020mri;